department-of-veterans-affairs/action-inject-ssm-secrets/README.md

 `yarn build`: run the webpack build<br />
 `yarn clean`: remove extraneous files<br />

-There is no need to commit code to `dist/`; merges to the `main` branch will in turn build the action and commit that build to the repo.
+When your work is complete, be sure to run `yarn build` to build the dist files, and commit those.

 ## License